Scroll Top

 Yes, we are in network with Blue Cross Blue Shield, and Aetna.

 Fill out the form and we will check your coverage.
-All other insurance with out of network benefits is accepted.
-Please keep in mind, all policies are different and some may limit both your number of visits and type of conditions covered.
-Until your coverage has been established and your annual deductible has been met, all payments are due at the time of your visit.
+We accept all other insurance with out of network benefits.
+Please keep in mind, all policies are different, and some may limit both your number of visits and type of conditions covered.
+Until coverage has been verified and annual deductible has been met, patients are responsible for full cost of treatment at the time of appointment.

 What is Acupuncture and how does it work?